-CONNECT: Have you ever felt the way her face seems to show?
-What is that feeling?
+CONNECT: How would you describe how the girl on the cover is feeling?
+Have you ever felt the way her face seems to show?

 ASK: What is your first thought when someone is different than you?
 Are you curious?
 Why isn't it a good idea to say aloud the first thing that comes to mind when someone is very different?
-What is a better way to learn more?
+How might you learn more about that person?

-SHOW: Point out and talk about some of the differences between the children in the story: hair, skin color, clothes, language, names, food, size, family, vactions.
+SHOW: Point out and talk about some of the differences between the children in the story: hair, skin color, clothes, language, names, food, size, family, vacations.

 CONNECT: Have you ever been the new kid in a group?
 How did you feel?
-Do you remember how you got past being afraid and showing your bravery?
+Do you remember how you got past being afraid and began to show your bravery?
 Share what happened.

 ASK: What happens when you begin to tell your story?
-Why does her voice get stronger when she tells her story?
-What did the other kids do when she shared her story?
+Why does the girl's voice get stronger when she tells her story?
+How did the other kids respond to her when she began to open up?

 SHOW: Look at the last page.
 How are the kids feeling now?
 What did they learn about being the same and being different?

 CONNECT: What can you say kindly to learn more about someone who is different/new to you?
 How do you think your actions would make them feel?

 - Make a list of ways to use your face, words, and body to be friendly and kind.
 Discuss where and with whom that is safe and appropriate.
 A simple service act of giving away your smile each day can be welcoming.
 Reflect on what a difference it can make.